You can integrate Enterprise Architect models with their corresponding Jira projects easily using Prolaborate.

-To create the integration bridge, you need to create an application as detailed below.
+To create the integration bridge, you need to add a Project as detailed below.

 Click on the Menu > Integrations You will be taken to the Integrations page.

 Click on Add New Project to add a Project and enter the details as below:

 |Name||Enter a name which can be understood by your users.
 For example, name of the Jira project which you are going to select.|